Chemicals in Food

 While there are clear benefits to the use of chemicals in food production and distribution, these have to be balanced against the potential health risks due to the side effects and residues of these chemicals.

 On 9 December 2013, on the occasion of the Plastics & Paper in Contact with Foodstuffs 2013 PIRA conference, the JRC launched a downloadable tool to estimate consumers exposure to food additives, flavourings and food contact materials.
-The tool, called FACET (standing for Flavourings, Additives, and food Contact materials Expose Tool) is a desktop software application, which contains databases of chemical concentrations for flavourings and additives, chemical occurrence data, industry data on retail packaging composition, and food consumption diaries.
+The tool, called FACET (standing for Flavourings, Additives, and food Contact materials Expose Tool) is a desktop software application, which contains databases of chemical concentrations for flavourings and additives, chemical occurrence data, industry data on retail food packaging composition, and food consumption diaries.
 These databases are combined into probabilistic dietary exposure models that estimate exposure in different populations of consumers in the EU.

 The FACET tool is a result of a project of the same name, funded under the 7th Framework Programme.
 The aim of the project running between 2008-12 was to significantly reduce the uncertainty in the level of dietary exposure for these classes of substances in the EU population.
 The JRC was part of the project consortium and was designated as the responsible entity for the dissemination and sustainability of the tool.